References in the content below refer to the PBMEF Guide.

 |

-National TB program (NTP) official records report on this indicator.
+National TB Program (NTP) official records report on this indicator.
 Some NTPs may include TPT initiation on the quarterly report on TB case registration or quarterly report on TB treatment outcomes, but this may vary country to country.
-In other settings, this data is available at the individual (casebased) levels through the NTP or HIV/AIDS program for PLHIV.
+In other settings, this data is available at the individual (case-based) levels through the NTP for contacts and the HIV/AIDS program for PLHIV.

-Prevention of new infections of mycobacterium TB and their progression to TB disease is critical to reduce the burden of ill health and death caused by TB, and to achieve the End TB Strategy targets set for 2030 and 2035.
-This indicator, when measured over time, provides information on the trajectory of TPT scale-up and helps assess progress towards United Nations High Level Meeting (UNHLM) targets.
+Prevention of new TB infections (TBIs) and of progression from TBI to active disease is critical to reduce TB morbidity and mortality, and to achieve the End TB Strategy targets set for 2030 and 2035.
+This indicator, when measured over time, provides information on the trends in TPT scale-up and helps assess progress toward United Nations High-Level Meeting (UNHLM) targets.
+Additionally, the USAID TB strategy (2023-2030) has set a target to provide TPT to 30,000,000 contacts (excluding PLHIV) by 2030.

-TPT coverage data will help program managers monitor TB prevention efforts targeted towards protecting people who are exposed to TB infection and are at risk of becoming sick.
-Understanding TPT coverage will also reduce the risk of transmission in the community and, thereby, reduce incidence of TB disease in the country.
-TPT coverage levels will also indicate the success of a country’s implementation of the TPT strategy and robustness of programmatic management of TPT.
+TPT initiation data will help NTP managers and other stakeholders monitor TB prevention efforts among people who are exposed to TB disease and are at risk of developing TBI and progressing to TB disease.
+Interventions to scale up TPT to all people at risk will prevent the development of active TB disease, and thus, reduce transmission at the community level.
+This indicator will track the extent to which programs are achieving high TPT initiation and are likely to be reducing this source of TB burden.
+TPT initiation levels will also indicate the success of a country’s implementation of the TPT strategy and robustness of programmatic management of TPT.

 A trend analysis of this indicator can track progress over time as TPT interventions scale up.
-A cascade of care can also highlight the gaps between contact investigations, finding individuals who are eligible for TPT14 and finding those who are initiated on TPT.
-TPT coverage can further be broken down to understand what proportion of cases initiated on TPT is made up of PLHIV, contacts under 5 years of age, and contacts over 5 years of age for reporting against UNHLM targets.
-See Appendix 2 for a more detailed TPT pathway and cascade of care.
+A cascade of care can also highlight the gaps between contact investigations, identifying individuals who are eligible for TPT and ensuring those who are eligible are initiated on TPT.
+TPT initiations can further be broken down to understand what percent of the people initiated on TPT is made up of PLHIV, contacts under 5 years of age, and contacts 5 years of age and up for reporting against UNHLM targets.